 4. Calla Lilly (Zantedeschia aethiopica)

 This is a 2 to 3-foot-tall bulbous plant from Africa and loved by gardeners and florists.
 It’s grown as a marginal aquatic plant in warm climates that you can grow around your home pond.
 It has shiny arrow-shaped leaves and a cup-shaped fragrant white and red flower.

 You can grow calla lilies in a container of heavy soil under a foot of water.
 They can also be grown in garden beds and tolerate a wide range of soil.

 5. Saffron crocus (Crocus sativus)

 These are perennial plants grown in zones 6 to 9 and have bell-shaped bloom flowers.
-It has grass-like leaves, sometimes with a white stripe, appear in the early spring and then die back in summer.
-You can use bulbs to grow in a well-drained soil with average fertility.
+It has grass-like leaves, sometimes with a white stripe, that appear in the early spring and then die back in summer.
+You can use bulbs to grow in well-drained soil with average fertility.

 Interestingly, the saffron crocus is widely used in Asian culinary.
 It has a slightly bitter flavor and gives vivid coloring to cooked dishes.
 Each crocus produces only three saffron threads, and it takes about 100,000 plants to make a pound.

 These are sweetly scented grapelike clusters of purple, blue or white flowers.
 It lasts for several weeks in mid-spring, and the grassy foliage appears in fall that survives until spring and dies down by early summer.